KristoferN/docs/source/includes/_properties.md

 description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
 You could write your help text here.
-With `\n` you can create new lines in the description lang         | false        | When using this key you can specify which language will show the property raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties rules        | array        | [Read more about conditional logic](#conditional_logic) required     | false        | By default all fields are non required in Papi but this can be changed with required option
+With `\n` you can create new lines in the description lang         | false        | When using this key you can specify which language will show the property overwrite    | false        | When property is used on post page you can overwrite post object properties with property value when `overwrite` is true. raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties rules        | array        | [Read more about conditional logic](#conditional_logic) required     | false        | By default all fields are non required in Papi but this can be changed with required option